-Experienced teachers in England and Wales may become advanced skills teachers (ASTs), which involves sharing their highly developed skills with other teachers.
-In Scotland this is recognised as chartered teacher status.
 Teachers may move into key stage or year leaders, mentoring and management roles.
 Management roles in particular attract considerable salary increases.

 Teachers may be able to supplement their income through private tuition, national exam marking, teaching evening classes or writing textbooks.

 Income figures are intended as a guide only.

 Thirty-nine weeks of the year are allocated for teaching.
 Hours vary between schools and are usually from 8.30am until 3.30 or 4pm, but most teachers are in school before the school day starts and remain after school is finished.
 Marking and preparation are usually done at home.
 They often teach five periods a day, with lunchtimes sometimes being taken up with extracurricular or pastoral duties.